 You’ll also be creating a difference in the communities you visit by investing in local businesses, creating jobs, supporting grass roots charity and sponsoring disadvantaged children through school.
 Sound epic?
 Find out how you can apply for an adventure of a life time below.

 We are a social enterprise.
 This means we place the same emphasis on doing the right thing and making a positive impact in the communities we travel to, as we do on making a profit.
-To prove it, we’ve graphed how your fee will be spent during this adventure.
+To prove it, we donate 50% of our profits to support grassroots charities and community initiatives, most of which educate disadvantaged children.

 Kilimanjaro International Airport, Tanzania